-Category Description Estimated Cost Actual Cost Actual Use Total: \$42,000 \$28,166 Salaries and Employee Benefits (100 and 200) Allocated for the cost of one free period for our Building Mentor, school-based professional development provided by the Professional Development Committee, Standards Based Grading Committee, and the administration, peer coaching cycles, Data Team days, etc. Funds will be distributed following these estimated allocations: 5,000 Free period for the building mentor 13000 Sub coverage for data team days and conference \$28,000 \$15,386 As Described
+Category Description Estimated Cost Actual Cost Actual Use Total: \$55,000 \$51,087 Salaries and Employee Benefits (100 and 200) Allocated for the cost of one free period for our Building Mentor, school-based professional development provided by the Professional Development Committee, Standards Based Grading Committee, and the administration, peer coaching cycles, Data Team days, NSTW protocol and recertification, etc. Funds will be distributed following these estimated allocations: \$5,000 Free period for the building \$32,000 \$35,902 As Described

-Category Description Estimated Cost Actual Cost Actual Use attendance 10000 In house professional development Professional and Technical Services (300) Allocated for conference registration to such conferences as the Literacy Conference in Utah County, content area conferences, UMLA, UASCD, Solution Tree's PLCs at Work Institute, etc. \$14,000 \$12,780 As Described
+Category Description Estimated Cost Actual Cost Actual Use mentor \$17,000 Sub coverage for data team days and conference attendance \$10,000 In house professional development Professional and Technical Services (300) Allocated for conference registration and travel to such conferences as the Literacy Conference, content area conferences, UMLA, UASCD, iNACOL, Solution Tree's PLCs at Work Institute, NTSW recertification in D.C., etc. \$23,000 \$15,185 As Described